Akshansh2515/Mood-Sync/README.md

 ### Emotion Detection and Song Recommendations

-1. As you type content in the note, emotions are detected automatically.
+1. Emotions are detected automatically when you type content in the note.
 2. Tap the "Recommend Songs" button to open YouTube with song recommendations based on the detected emotions.